cryptool-org/cryptool1/apfloat/readme.txt

 6) Now you're ready to build.
 Go into the "apfloat" directory and call "NMAKE" to compile the library.

-7) When done building the libraries, put the debug library into "trunk/apfloat/apfloatd.lib" and the release library into "trunk/apfloat/apfloat.lib".
+7) When done building the libraries, put the libraries into the following locations:
+* trunk/apfloat/apfloat-vs2008/apfloatd.lib (VS2008, debug)
+* trunk/apfloat/apfloat-vs2008/apfloat.lib (VS2008, release)
+* trunk/apfloat/apfloat-vs2010/apfloatd.lib (VS2010, debug)
+* trunk/apfloat/apfloat-vs2010/apfloat.lib (VS2010, release)

 I hope this helped.
-Send an email to florian@marchal.de if you run into any problems.
+Send an email to florian(at)marchal(dot)de if you run into any problems.

-Florian Marchal, 07/02/2010
+Florian Marchal, 03/22/2012